apache/druid/docs/querying/sql.md

 * **CLUSTERED**
 * **PARTITIONED**

-To use reserved keywords in queries, enclose them in quotation marks, for example the reserved keyword **CYCLE** can be used in the following query only if correct quoted:
+To use the reserved keywords in queries, enclose them in double quotation marks.
+For example, the reserved keyword **PARTITIONED** can be used in a query if and only if it is correctly quoted:

 ```sql
 SELECT "CYCLE" from druid.table